rems-project/sail/README.md

 =================

-See [INSTALL.md](INSTALL.md) for how to get install Sail using opam (recommended).
+See [INSTALL.md](INSTALL.md) for how to install Sail using opam (recommended).

 Building
 ========